About St. Paul’s Hospital Foundation

-St. Paul’s Hospital Foundation is a registered charity established in 1980.
-We raise funds for medical equipment, research and enhanced patient care at St. Paul’s Hospital, a world-leading academic health science centre located in the heart of downtown Vancouver, British Columbia.
+St. Paul’s Hospital Foundation is a registered charity that raises funds for medical equipment, research and enhanced patient care at St. Paul’s Hospital.

 You can learn more about who we are and how we operate by visiting the following pages: